2016 Overview of Israel’s Third Sector Regulation and 2017 Trends

 Another example of the implementation of the new procedure and circular during 2016 is the Finance Committee’s preliminary recognition of an Israeli organization operating abroad as a public institution pursuant to section 46 of the Income Tax Ordinance.

-Another draft bill was approved at the beginning of August, 2016 – Amendment to the Municipal Tax and Government Tax Ordinance (Exemptions) (Criteria for Exempting a Voluntary Institution from Municipal Tax), 5776 – 2016.
+Another draft bill was approved at the beginning of August, 2016 – Amendment to the Municipal Tax and Government Tax Ordinance (Exemptions).
 This law now enables ‘voluntary public service institutions’ to receive an exemption from municipal tax, provided that their activities target the general public and are not limited to the residents of the particular local authority where the property relevant to the application for exemption from municipal tax is located.
 Up until now, the criteria for granting this exemption were pursuant to Circular 2/99 issued by the Director-General of the Ministry of the Interior, whereby an exemption from municipal tax shall be issued to such an institution only if the institution’s activities mainly serve the residents of that local authority where the property relevant to the exemption application is located.
 Now, for example, an NPO operating nationwide through many branches will be able to receive an exemption from municipal tax also in respect of its property located in a local authority, even if it carries out most or all of its activities in a different local authority.

 And what can be expected in 2017?
 As of 2017, additional significant third-sector legislation is expected to be promoted.